- Stroll in the sand dunes of Sossuvlei

 - Visit the seal colony at Cape Cross

-- Safari in Etosha & Chobe National Parks
+- Safari in Etosha and Chobe National Parks

 Welcome to Windhoek!
 Arrive at the airport, then pick up your rental car along with all your travel documents.
 You'll wrap up all paperwork by early afternoon, then spend the rest of the day relaxing and settling in.